arunmohandas196/forex-service/README.md

 ## How to Run

 This application is packaged as a jar which has Tomcat 8 embedded.
-You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x